uwspstar/Side-Projects/Python-Projects/play-ground/readme.md

-# all the project in here are just for practice purpose
+# all the projects in here are just for practice purpose